Average pace and horizontal chords: Is there a mile at the average pace?

 Motivated by this example, we ask: When must it be true that there is a subset of a race covered in exactly the average speed of the entire race?
 The surprising answer is: almost never!

-In fact, there must be a subset covered in the average speed {if and only if} the length of the entire race is an integer multiple of the length of the sub-interval of interest.
-(For clarity of exposition, we'll assume that the subinterval of interest is a mile.)\footnote{For a similar discussion of this result and a related problem, see \cite{cs} and \cite{memory}.}

-This result shows, for example, that if you ran a three-mile race at an average pace of 6:00 per mile, there must have been some mile that you ran in 6:00, but if you ran a 3.1-mile race at an average pace of 6:00, there need not have been any mile that you ran in exactly 6:00.
+In fact, there must be a subset covered in the average speed {if and only if} the length of the entire race is an integer multiple of the length of the subinterval of interest. \footnote{For a similar discussion of this result and a related problem, see \cite{cs} and \cite{memory}.} This result shows, for example, that if you ran a 3-mile race at an average pace of 6:00 per mile, there must have been some mile that you ran in 6:00, but if you ran a 3.1-mile (5km) race at an average pace of 6:00, there need not have been any mile that you ran in exactly 6:00.

+Here is an easy counterexample: If you run a 1.5-mile race in 15 minutes, averaging 10 minutes per mile, run the first and last half mile at a constant pace in 4 minutes and the middle half mile at a constant pace in 7 minutes.
+Then the first mile is covered in 11 minutes, the last mile is covered in 11 minutes, and sliding the endpoints of the mile we are looking at exchanges one fast part for another, so \emph{every} mile is covered in 11 minutes.

+Going the other way, if you run the first and last half mile in 6 minutes each, and the middle half mile in 3 minutes, your pace for every mile subset would be a speedy 9 minutes, but your average pace only 10 minutes per mile.
+See Figure \ref{smalls}(a) for position functions illustrating these possibilities.

-Showing that an integer-length race has a mile at exactly the average speed is an easy application of the Intermediate Value Theorem:
+Showing that an integer-length race has a mile at exactly the average speed is an application of the Intermediate Value Theorem:

 \begin{proposition} If the race distance is a whole number of miles, then some mile must be covered at exactly the average pace. \end{proposition}

 \begin{proof} Let the total time for the race be $T$, and let the race distance be $n$ miles, with $n\in\mathbf{N}$.
 Partition the race into $n$ time subintervals of length $T/n$.